Howard Morris: Voice directing

 While Morris continued to make himself available for voice and sound effect roles, he also began a new career in voice directing.
-Among the projects he directed are Police Academy, Richie Rich, Bionic Six, Goin' Coconuts, Pole Position, Galaxy High, The Snorks, The Mighty Orbots, Rose Petal Place, The Dogfather, Dragon's Lair, Tom and Jerry: The Movie, Turbo Teen, Cabbage Patch Kids: First Christmas, Little Clowns of Happytown, The Little Wizards, Space Stars and Kidd Video.
+Among the projects he directed are Police Academy, Richie Rich, Bionic Six, Goin' Coconuts, Pole Position, Galaxy High, The Snorks, The Mighty Orbots, Rose Petal Place, The Dogfather, Dragon's Lair, Tom and Jerry: The Movie, Turbo Teen, Little Clowns of Happytown, Space Stars, and Kidd Video.

 Directing and later career

 Morris directed some episodes of The Andy Griffith Show, Gomer Pyle, Hogan's Heroes, The Dick Van Dyke Show, the black and white pilot episode of Get Smart and later, episodes of One Day at a Time, Bewitched, and single episodes of many other comedy shows.

-Morris also directed Doris Day in her final film, With Six You Get Eggroll (1968).
+He directed Doris Day in her final film, With Six You Get Eggroll (1968).
 Other films he directed were Don't Drink the Water (1969) and Who's Minding the Mint?
 (1967).

 Mel Brooks occasionally cast Morris in his films.
 For example, he played Brooks' mentor psychiatrist Dr. Lilloman in the comedy High Anxiety (1977), the emperor's court spokesman ("Here, wash this!") in History of the World, Part I (1981), and played a bum named Sailor living in the streets in Life Stinks (1991).

 In 1984, he played Dr. Zidell in Splash, a film directed by Ron Howard (the two had first worked together on The Andy Griffith Show).
 He worked with his old friend and trouping partner Sid Caesar as nervous Jewish tailors in the 1998 movie of Ray Bradbury's The Wonderful Ice Cream Suit.

-In 1986, he reprised his famous role as Ernest T. Bass in the high-rated television movie Return to Mayberry.
+He appeared on "The Love Boat" (S8 E13) as "has been" comedian Billy Banks in a Christmas-themed vignette "Santa, Santa, Santa" which aired on 12/15/1984.
+In 1986, he reprised his famous role as Ernest T. Bass in the highly-rated television movie Return to Mayberry.
 In 1989, he guest starred on Murder, She Wrote.

-From 1997 to 1999, he played Flem on Cow and Chicken.
+From 1997 to 1999, he voiced Flem on Cow and Chicken.

 Personal life

 Morris was married and divorced five times.
 He was first married to Mary Helen McGowan from 1945 to 1962.
-He married his second wife Dolores A. Wylie later in 1962; the marriage lasted until 1977 when they divorced.
-Throughout his marriages, he had three daughters and a son, along with three grandchildren.
+He married his second wife, Dolores A. Wylie, later in 1962; the marriage lasted until 1977 when they divorced.
+During their marriage, Morris appeared as Ernest T. Bass in a 1964 episode of The Andy Griffith Show in which a party is hosted by a “Mrs. Wiley.”
+He had three daughters and a son, along with three grandchildren.